stevedepp/gcp-iot-pipeline/README.md

 ### test sensor:

-- [x] setup a secure shell log in to raspberrypi:
+- [x] if not already connected, then setup a secure shell connection with the raspberrypi.

     ```ssh pi@raspberrypi.local```